axarekma/pomppuraami/docs/index.md

 ![BallHeight](fig/ball_contact.png "ContactZoom")

 When the ball hits the ground, it gets squished.
 This is when elastic energy is stored in the elastic deformation.
 When thiis energy is released, the ball bounces again.
-This contact time is not part of the flight time, so including it in the flight time will overestimate the COR.
+This contact time is not part of the flight time, so including it in the flight time will overestimate the coefficient of restitution (square root of bounce).
 Additionally, the detector is located at some height above the surface of the contract.
 This means that there is a shift between the contact and the detection, and due to velocity differences between the different bounces, this can not be modeled as a simple affine shift.

 Our final model for the times is now